dnt0n/tp/docs/DeveloperGuide.md

 *{More to be added}*

-### Use cases
+## Use cases

 (For all use cases below, the **System** is the `Treasura` and the **Actor** is the `user`, unless specified otherwise)

+### Member Management Use Cases

 ---

-**Use case: Archive a student**
+**Use case: Add a member**

 **MSS**

+1. User requests to add a member by specifying details (name, matric number, phone, email, etc.).
+2. Treasura validates all input fields.
+3. Treasura adds the member to the active list.
+4. Treasura confirms the addition with a success message.

+   Use case ends.

+**Extensions**

+* 2a.
+One or more required fields are missing or invalid (e.g., matric format incorrect, duplicate ID).
+  Treasura shows error: *Invalid command format!
+  add: Adds a person to the address book.
+Parameters: n/NAME p/PHONE e/EMAIL m/MATRICULATION NUMBER [t/TAG]...
+  Example: add n/John Doe p/98765432 e/johnd@example.com m/A1234567X t/friends t/owesMoney*.
+  Use case ends.

+---

+**Use case: Edit a member**

+**MSS**

+1. User requests to edit details of a specific member using their index.
+2. Treasura validates the input.
+3. Treasura updates the member record.
+4. Treasura displays confirmation of the update.

+   Use case ends.

+**Extensions**

+* 2a.
+Index is invalid or out of range.
+  Treasura shows error: *The person index provided is invalid*.
+  Use case ends.

+* 2b.
+No prefix is provided (field to edit is unspecified) Treasura shows error: *At least one field to edit must be provided*.

+---

+**Use case: Archive a member**

+**MSS**

-1. User requests to list students.
+1. User requests to list members.
-2. Treasura shows a list of students.
+2. Treasura shows a list of members.
-3. User requests to archive a specific student.
+3. User requests to archive a specific member.
-4. Treasura archives the student.
+4. Treasura archives the member.

    Use case ends.